daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     ![Modeler create DataSource](/images/tutorials/applicationbehaviours/Modeler-Create-DataSource.PNG)

 3. Through the left side menu, create a new Agent by accessing the option ***Agents / Add new*** on the top right side.
-Set its Name as "*Employee*" and Data Source as Primavera.
+Set its Name as *Employee* and Data Source as *Primavera*.

 4. On Agent *Employee*, navigate to tab **Data References**, and define a reference for Primavera assemblies